wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 2.0 =
+* Phone numbers are clickable to trigger phone calls
+* Added vimeo option
+* Added IMDb option
+* Added option to select the font size
+* Added option to select the icon size
+* Added option to select the headline HTML tag
+* Changed visibility of phone and cellphone in mobile design
+* Significant improved robustness in case of no or fake settings
+* Updated *.pot file and german translation

 = 1.9.3 =
 * Successfully tested with WordPress 4.1